How I think about the work

 I work alongside leadership teams navigating growth and increasing complexity.

-The context changes.
 The focus does not:

 Clear ownership.
 Clear decisions.
-Durable progress.
+Durable systems.